geokat/docs/content/faq/what-changes-will-forestry-make-to-my-repository.md

 Once again, in Hugo, comments and other formatting will be removed from your config file and values may be reordered.

 ### Menus
-Currently on Hugo supports menus.
+Currently only Hugo supports menus.
 When you update menus all files that use a menu will be updated and are subject to the changes mentioned regarding front matter and newlines.